shaunwickett13/SortedStackPlugin/README.md

 ## Description
 A Google Chrome and Firefox extension that supplements stackoverflow.com by marking the highest voted answer by the community with a unique icon, as well as moving this answer to the first place position in the list.

-Normally the person can asking the question can select a single answer as accepted, but often times other answers arise that were too late to the game or the asker didn't like.
-This extension always places the answers in sorted order by the number of votes the answer received.
+Normally the person can asking the question can select a single answer as accepted, and this acceptted answer will always been the first answer listed, even if it doesn't have the most amount of votes.
+Often times other answers arise that were too late to the game or the asker didn't like.
+This extension always places the answers in sorted order by the number of votes the answer received, no matter if the asker selected an answer as accepted or not.

 ## Install
 **Chrome:** [Download](https://chrome.google.com/webstore/detail/sorted-stack/fpbbollnpcfogjaccdegemhcmpbeglkn)